dailyinventory/dailyinventory.github.io/README.md

 npm run clean && npm run build
 ```
 This removes the dist directory and creates a fresh production build.

+4. **Deploy to GitHub Pages:**
+   - Push to the `main` branch.
+GitHub Actions will build and deploy the `dist` folder automatically.
+   - The site will be available at: https://dailyinventory.github.io/

 ## Browser Support